isabella232/advertising-cloud.en/help/privacy/home.md

 # Advertising Cloud Support for Consumer Privacy

-This page lists all Adobe Advertising Cloud cross-product documentation for consumer privacy support.
+This page lists all types of security and privacy controls that Adobe Advertising Cloud provides to help advertiser customers comply with consumer privacy laws.

 * [Support for the General Data Protection Regulation](/help/privacy/ad-cloud-gdpr.md)